JasonHHouse/gaps/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - [@Knoxie](https://github.com/knoxie) Developer, testing, and support
 - Inspiration
-    - A missing feature from Plex
+    - I'm an avid movie watcher and this is a missing feature from Plex